cbohara/ssh_guide/README.txt

     multiple matches
-        if you want some settings applied to all remote hosts create Host * if it is first section in the file its settings take precedence over any others if it is the last section then its configuration is the default if not specified in an earlier section
+        if you want some settings applied to all remote hosts create Host * first section in the file = settings take precedence over any others last section = default configuration if not specified in an earlier section